 A maximum of 50 accounts can be created per store.

-Under OAuth Scopes, specify the API resources and permissions to which your app/integration requires access.
+4. Under OAuth Scopes, specify the API resources and permissions to which your app/integration requires access.

 We offer a variety of OAuth Scopes for customizing and controlling access to your store's data.
 For more information, see our API Documentation.
-For example, the Information and Settings scope encapsulates the configuration settings across multiple domain areas of the platform, including:

-When you’re done making changes, click Save.
+5. When you’re done making changes, click Save.
 A successful save will display the pop-up shown below.
 It will contain the API credentials that your app will need for OAuth access, and you will be prompted by your browser to download a .txt file containing the same credentials for safekeeping on your computer.

 Keep your credentials!
 There is no way to return to this pop-up after you select Done to dismiss it.
 Make sure you store your credentials – either by copying/pasting the contents of each field out of the pop-up or by keeping the downloaded .txt file.
 We recommend adding the API Path value from Step 2 to these credentials, as it is used for all API calls using the token.

 To delete a Store API account, click the … button, then select Delete from the menu.